 What You Need to Know at NC State

-Research administration at NC State takes many forms.
+Research administration at NC State is decentralized and takes many forms across the university.
 Centrally, the Office of Sponsored Programs and Regulatory Compliance (SPARCS) — a unit of the Office of Research and Innovation — works in tandem with the Office of Contracts and Grants (C and G) — a unit of the Office of Finance and Administration.
 Meanwhile, each college has its own College Research Office (CRO), which also performs essential support functions for its researchers.

 The following lists of links provide access to resources that should often come in handy for research administrators at NC State completing their day-to-day responsibilities.

 - Budgeting Guidance: Resources that help build a basic knowledge for putting together a proposal budget, including defining key terms and calculations in a spreadsheet.

 - Cost Accounting Standards – Created by Contracts and Grants, this page explains what Cost Accounting Standards are and how they apply to research awards.

 - CFO Training – The Chief Financial Officers Council’s knowledge-sharing library provides access to best practices, training modules, career paths, videos and more.

 - Chart of Accounts (Controller’s Office) – These codes are used within the PeopleSoft financial system to identify expenditure classification.